Vitamin A toxicity (also called Hypervitaminosis A) might be one of the reasons eating "too healthily" might actually make you sick.

 Then layer on a multivitamin and possibly other supplementation containing vitamin A (like cod liver oil) that doubles or triples what they are already getting from food?
 Then they also might have a history of using the birth control pill (which increases vitamin A), use of vitamin A containing prescription drugs, sunscreens with added vitamin A and beauty creams (like tretinoin cream in 'skin cycling' routines) that puts their intake way over the top.

 To stack the deck even further are organ meat supplements.
-Organ meats are wildly growing in popularity these days as a great way to get real food nutrition with liver specifically is one of the richest sources of vitamin A available.
+Organ meats are wildly growing in popularity these days as a great way to get real food nutrition, however liver, one of the most common organ meats supplemented is one of the richest sources of vitamin A available.

 Getting Too Much